-These mouthwatering shrimp fall into the category of special treats for my family.
-Contrary to common thought about life in the South, deep fried dishes aren’t an everyday occurrence at our house so when we splurge, we do it right!
-Shrimp is definitely on our short list of favorite golden-fried dishes following close behind chicken, of course.
-The flour-cornmeal breading for my kickin’ shrimp provides just the right balance between crispy and crunchy.
-It’s always a plus that fried shrimp cook quickly, too.
-They’re easy to pop and even harder to stop popping making them guaranteed to disappear in flash.
+The flour-cornmeal breading for this kickin' shrimp provides just the right balance between crispy and crunchy.
+It's always a plus that fried shrimp cook quickly, too.
+They're easy to pop and even harder to stop popping making them guaranteed to disappear in flash.
 Serve them with tarter sauce, cocktail sauce or one of our favorites, Yum Yum Sauce.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!